ANTARUXA/stickers-blender/README.md

 The main material is required to be a `Principled BSDRF` shader.
 In this version, the sticker nodes are only connected to the `Base Color` input of the main shader.

-A texture node connected to the base color input is required.
+A texture node connected to the base color input is preferable.
 If none is connected, the sticker will automatically create a `Mix` shader node by copying the value of the `Base Color` property to the `A` input of the new shader mix node.
-After that, the insertion of the sticker will be possible.
+After that, the sticker is connected.

 If you later want to change the base color you will have to do it in the `A` entry of the mix node.

 The order in which the stickers are projected in the main shader can be changed.
 A `Stickers` panel is included in the options sidebar of the `Shader Editor` to do so.
-You can select the sticker shaders by sticker name and move it "up" and "down" to avoid overlappings between different stickers.
+You can select the sticker shaders by sticker name and move it "up" and "down" to avoid (or create) overlappings between different stickers.

+Before opening the Shader Editor it is best to have the geometry containing the stickers selected.

 ### Animation